daditsan/vim-config/README.md

 " Use <leader>e to open Vim's built-in file explorer (netrw) nnoremap <leader>e :Ex<CR>

-" Cycle Copilot suggestions (optional, only enable if you want to " use Copilot)
+" Cycle Copilot suggestions with Ctrl+j or Ctrl+k
+" (Optional, only enable if you want to use Copilot)
 " imap <C-j> <Plug>(copilot-next)
 " imap <C-k> <Plug>(copilot-previous)

-" Disable Copilot's default tab mapping (optional, only enable if you want to " use Copilot)
+" Disable Copilot's default Tab key mapping to accept suggestion " (Optional, only enable if you want to use Copilot)
 " let g:copilot_no_tab_map = v:true

-" Use Ctrl-l to accept Copilot suggestion (optional, only enable if you want to " use Copilot)
+" Use Ctrl-l to accept Copilot suggestion
+" (Optional, only enable if you want to use Copilot)
 " imap <silent><script><expr> <C-L> copilot#Accept("\<CR>")

+" Copilot Suggestion delay
-" Suggestion delay (optional, only enable if you want to " use Copilot)
+" (Optional, only enable if you want to use Copilot)
 " let g:copilot_idle_delay = 100

 " Close a current buffer with <leader>e nnoremap <leader>x :bd<CR>

-" Escape key mappings
-nnoremap <Esc> :nohlsearch<CR>
+" Escape key mappings, convenient to exit Vim's Terminal mode with esc nnoremap <Esc> :nohlsearch<CR>
 tnoremap <Esc> <C-\><C-n>